Effective equidistribution of horospherical flows in infinite volume rank one homogeneous spaces: Introduction

 In \S\ref{section: proof of PS translates theorem}, we also prove an analogous statement for the Haar measure.
 Such a result is proven in \cite{Matrix coefficients} under a spectral gap assumption on $\Gamma$, but we show in this paper how to prove it whenever the frame flow is exponentially mixing.

 The proof will use similar techniques as in \cite{joinings, OhShah}; in particular, we will rely on Margulis' ``thickening trick'' from his thesis, \cite{MargulisThesis}.

 In the proofs of our main theorems (Theorems \ref{thm; main PS} and \ref{thm; main}), we use partition of unity arguments.
 In particular, the bounds we get are on slightly bigger sets.
 As a result, we need an effective bound on the PS measure of a small neighborhood of a boundary of a ball relative to the PS measure of that ball.
-A key tool to obtain this will be the following theorem, which is shown using \cite[Theorem 2]{friendly 2} and \cite[Theorem 1.12]{friendly}:
+The following Theorem achieves this.
+It is shown using \cite[Lemma 3.8]{friendly} and \cite[Theorem 2]{StratmannVelani}: